hcoz/sem-cli/README.md

 ```

 * sem-suggest: It is for suggesting a new (intent, command, dangerLevel) triple to extend the database
+    * intent: It is a short explanation for the purpose of this command.
+It will be the key of this triple
+    * command:  It is the related command.
+(Please suggest a command which is working on your current operating system)
+    * dangerLevel: It shows how dangerous to run this command.
+It can be "low", "medium" or "high". ("high" dangerous commands will not be run before a client approval)

+!
+The order of parameters is important.
+Please use same as the shown below.

 ```bash
 sem-suggest "<intent>" "<command>" "<dangerLevel>"